We had quite

 After crossing I make my way back

-as it is well hidden in a tight little twist
+as it is well hid in a tight twist

-The creek then curves around in the darkness of the grotto behind a huge
+The creek then curves around in the darkness behind a huge

 rock before re-emerging out of the grotto into the light of day.
 A very pretty place although small and